-The Rabat Plan of Action on the prohibition of advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility of violence, adopted on 5 October 2012, does recommend that there should be made a clear distinction between hate speech that is criminally punishable, hate speech that is not criminally punishable but would justify civil or administrative sanctions and hate speech that just “raises concerns in terms of tolerance, civility and respect for the rights of others” .
+The tool provides a coherent methodology for the analysis of cases of hate speech.
+It is based on the Rabat Plan of Action (2012).
+It helps to make a clear distinction between hate speech that is criminally punishable, hate speech that is not criminally punishable but would justify civil or administrative sanctions and hate speech that just "raises concerns in terms of tolerance, civility and respect for the rights of others".
+The tool's methodology relies on a six-part threshold test/categories:

-6. the Likelihood of the speech to produce immediate actions against its targets
+6. the likelihood of the speech to produce immediate action against its targets.

 Testing and experiments can make a huge difference when it comes to results.
 The secret to great leadership in campaigning is to be open, and accepting of feedback; in other words: having the growth mindset.